PatrickCarollo/aws-microservice-cicd-iac/README.md

 7. Push a change to source repository branch and check AWS Codepipeline console to verify pipeline exection

 ## Maintenance and Limitations 11/28/23:
-This infrastructure is intended to configure BASE infrastructure for prod and dev as of meaning only core functionality is included, and is meant to be built ontop of, For example; setting up security on prod stack.
+This infrastructure is intended to configure BASE infrastructure for- meaning only core functionality is included and is meant to be built ontop of, For example; setting up security on prod stack.
 This set of resources, as-is, is only architected for a single monolithic service.
 Considerations when refactoring for separate features;
 1. S3 bucket and dynamodb database is currently being deployed in app stack.
-    This Resource(s) might be elected for removal if creating for example if deploying a list or get feature.
+    This Resource(s) might be elected for removal if creating for example if deploying a list or get feature- These would need reworking or remove as well as references to these resources in ci/cd stack template.yml.
-2. lambdaAction1 code- how its test request is formed for image and specific parameters.
+2. lambdaAction1 code- how its test request is formed for specific mock request parameters.

-These would need reworking or remove as well as references to these resources in cicd stack.

 ## Contents Description:
 `Configure.py`: Prerequisite configuration script for launching CICD stack-